skoliver89/listen/README.md

 * Have to learn how to deploy a mobile app with a cloud-based backend
 * Have to learn how to authenticate a user to my app and tie that profile to a Spotify account
 * Have to learn how to properly utilize the Spotify API (possibly the SDK)
-* Familiarize with ASP.NET Web API 2.2 including authentication
+* Familiarize with ASP.NET Mobile App Service including authentication

 [Table of Contents](https://github.com/skoliver89/listen#table-of-contents)